-Indirect taxes in Kenya comprise Value Added Tax (VAT), excise duties, and customs (import) duties.
-Value Added Tax (VAT) is a consumption tax levied on the supply of taxable goods and services valued at Kshs 5 million or more, whether produced or provided in Kenya or imported into the country.
+Indirect taxes in Kenya comprise VAT, excise duties, and customs (import) duties.
+VAT is a consumption tax levied on the supply of taxable goods and services valued at Kshs 5 million or more, whether produced or provided in Kenya or imported into the country.
 It is applied at each stage of the supply chain where value is added.
-The general VAT rate is 16 percent, though three VAT rates were in effect during 2021 and 2022: 16 percent for standard-rated goods and services; 8 percent for fuel, and zero percent for zero-rated goods and services (e.g., ordinary bread, maize flour, LPG gas, wheat and milk among other) consumed by the poor and considered essential.
+The general VAT rate is 16 per cent, though three VAT rates were in effect during 2021 and 2022: 16 per cent for standard-rated goods and services; 8 per cent for fuel, and zero per cent for zero-rated goods and services (e.g., ordinary bread, maize flour, LPG gas, wheat and milk among other) consumed by the poor and considered essential.
 Some goods and services are VAT exempt (e.g. health care services, education and security), and all others are considered vatable unless explicitly exempted under the VAT Act.
 VAT on imported goods is collected at the point of entry by the Commissioner of Customs and Border Control.
 For locally supplied goods and services, businesses are required to remit VAT to the Kenya Revenue Authority (KRA) by the 20th day of the month following the transaction.
 Kenya’s VAT system operates on the destination principle, which allows exports to be zero-rated.
-In the fiscal year 2022/23, VAT accounted for 25.4 percent of total tax revenue and 4.1 percent of GDP (Table 2.1).
+In the fiscal year 2022/23, VAT accounted for 25.4 per cent of total tax revenue and 4.1 per cent of GDP (Table 2.1).

 Excise duty is the second-largest contributor among indirect taxes in Kenya with alcoholic products and tobacco/cigarette being the main source of revenue.
 It is imposed on excisable goods manufactured in Kenya by licensed producers; excisable services supplied in Kenya; excisable goods imported into Kenya.
 In addition to revenue generation, excise duty serves as a regulatory function by discouraging the consumption of goods and services associated with negative externalities.
 These include petroleum products, motor vehicles, alcoholic beverages, tobacco products, soft drinks, bottled water, airtime, financial transfers, and betting services.
-The Finance Act 2023 introduced Excise on Advertisement at the rate of 15%.
+The Finance Act 2023 introduced excise on advertisement at the rate of 15 per cent.
 Excise duty is charged either at specific rates or ad valorem rates, and it applies to a selective base of goods and services.
 Exports and goods or services expressly exempt under the Excise Duty Act are not subject to excise duty.
 For imported goods, excise duty is collected by the Commissioner of Customs Services at the point of importation.
-In 2022/23, excise duty accounted for 10.8 percent of total government revenue and 2.0 percent of GDP.
+In 2022/23, excise duty accounted for 10.8 per cent of total government revenue and 2.0 per cent of GDP.